lyca22/snakes-and-ladders/README.md

 ## Moving

--The players will move between 1 and 6 fields everytime they press enter without inputing anything.
+-The players will move between 1 and 6 fields everytime they press enter without entering a command.

 -If you entered a number for the player amount, they'll always move in this order: